Edinburgh Phrenological Society: Founding and function

 The Edinburgh Phrenological Society was founded on 22 February 1820, by the Combe brothers with the support of the Evangelical minister David Welsh.
 The Society grew rapidly; in 1826, it had 120 members, an estimated one third of whom had a medical background.

 The Society acquired large numbers of phrenological artefacts, such as marked porcelain heads indicating the location of cerebral organs, and endocranial casts of individuals with unusual personalities.
 Their museum was located on Chambers Street.

 Members published articles, gave lectures, and defended phrenology.
 Critics included philosopher Sir William Hamilton and the editor of the Edinburgh Review, Francis Jeffrey, Lord Jeffrey.
 The hostility of other critics, including Alexander Monro tertius, anatomy professor at the University of Edinburgh Medical School, actually added to the glamour of phrenological concepts.
 Some anti-religionists, including the anatomist Robert Knox and the evolutionist Robert Edmond Grant, while sympathetic to its materialist implications, rejected the unscientific nature of phrenology and did not embrace its speculative and reformist aspects.

 In 1823, Andrew Combe addressed the Royal Medical Society in a debate, arguing that phrenology explained the intellectual and moral abilities of mankind.
 Both sides claimed victory after the lengthy debate, but the Medical Society refused to publish an account.
 This prompted the Edinburgh Phrenological Society to establish its own journal in 1824: The Phrenological Journal and Miscellany, later renamed Phrenological Journal and Magazine of Moral Science.

 In the mid-1820s, a split emerged between the Christian phrenologists and Combe's closer associates.
 Matters came to a head when Combe and his supporters passed a motion banning the discussion of theology in the Society, effectively silencing their critics.
 In response, David Welsh and other evangelical members left the Society.

 In December 1826, the atheistic phrenologist William A.F.
 Browne caused a sensation at the university's Plinian Society with an attack on the recently republished theories of Charles Bell concerning the expression of the human emotions.
-Bell believed that human anatomy uniquely allowed the expression of the human moral self while Browne argued that there were no absolute distinctions between human and animal anatomy.
+Bell believed that human anatomy was designed to allow the expression of the human moral self while Browne argued that there were no absolute distinctions between human and animal anatomy.
 Charles Darwin, then a 17-year-old student at the university, was there to listen.
 On 27 March 1827, Browne advanced phrenological theories concerning the human mind in terms of the Lamarckist evolution of the brain.
 This attracted the opposition of almost all members of the Plinian Society and, again, Darwin observed the ensuing outrage.
 In his private notebooks, including the M Notebook written ten years later, Darwin commented sympathetically on the views of the phrenologists.